THE MAGIC SHOW PRESS unveils

 Controversial Lost Novel of The Eighties

-Richard Willett’s novel A Friend of Dorothy’s, a coming of age novel set at the start of the AIDS epidemic in 1980s New York City, will be published on May 15th, 2025.
+A Friend of Dorothy’s, a coming of age novel set at the start of the AIDS epidemic in 1980s New York City, will be available in local bookstores and online booksellers on June 15th, 2025.

 “We have all the time in the world,